amazon-connect/amazon-connect-chat-android/README.md

 * `serializedContent`
   * The raw JSON format of the received WebSocket message
   * Type: Map of `String?`
+* `persistentId`
+  * Id for the message, Unique to each message throughout chat session.
+This can be used only for tracking purposes by the client.
+  * Type: `String`

 --------
 ### TranscriptData